 In my last post, in which I talked about Ripple Moldings and the Moxon Waving Engine, I also mentioned that all the strips on the piece I am restoring were accounted for, and I would only need to repair some minor chips which I could do by carving.
+The rest would be taken care by some professionals that I hired from Fixling handyman.
 Well, I’ve since learned to count.

 It turns out, there was a missing piece of the ripple molding, which left me with a decision to make: re-create the moxon engine, or carve it.
 Knowing my own propensity for perfectionism, I determined remaking the moxon engine (or some version of it) would likely take days, if not weeks, and I’d likely end up re-designing it (gotta make some use of that mechanical engineering degree, right?).
 If this were an experimental piece, I might do it, but as this piece is for a customer, I opted to carve it, since, while time consuming, it would be much faster than the former method.